mj-963/airbnb-clone-project/README.md

-# Page Descriptions
+## Page Descriptions

 Importance of User-Friendly Design

-A user-friendly design ensures:

-Easy navigation and interaction, improving user satisfaction.
+Easy navigation improves user satisfaction.

-Higher trust and engagement, leading to more bookings.
+Higher trust and engagement lead to more bookings.

-Accessibility across devices for a seamless experience.
+Accessible design ensures a seamless experience across devices.

 ---

+## Project Roles and Responsibilities

+---

+## UI Component Patterns

+### Planned Components

+1. Navbar:

+Features logo, navigation links, and user account options.

+Stays fixed for easy access to navigation throughout the app.

+2. Property Card:

+Displays property images, titles, ratings, and prices.

+Includes hover effects and "Add to Favorites" functionality.

+3. Footer:

+Contains links to policies, FAQs, and social media handles.

+Includes copyright and app version details.

+4. Filters Sidebar:

+Enables users to filter properties by price, location, and amenities.

+5. Modal:

+Used for login, signup, and confirmation dialogs.

+6. Button Components:

+Reusable button styles for actions like booking, filtering, and navigation.

+---

-# Getting Started
+## Getting Started

 1. Clone the repository: